codam-coding-college/MLX42/README.md

 My own recreation of the MiniLibX library used by 42, using GLFW &amp; glad, running on OpenGL 3.3.
 The goal of MLX42 is to replace the outdated and stale MiniLibX library.

+For information and documentation about MLX42 check the wiki.

 ## Differences to MiniLibX

 #### Cross-Platform